 Nikola Vucevic’s Bulls teammates need to continue remembering his value

-Even when Vucevic has had big games like he did against the Wizards on Tuesday, far too often this season there hasn’t been a carryover of that blueprint long-term.
-But come playoff time, the Bulls big man might be the most important player on the roster.
+Even when Vucevic has had big games like he did against the Wizards on Tuesday, far too often this season he’s been overlooked.
+But come playoff time, he might be the most important player on the roster.

 At 6-foot-10, 260 pounds, Nikola Vucevic should be very hard to miss.